lcod-team/lcod-registry/README.md

    npm run generate
    ```
    Looks for `./lcod-components` (or the parent directories, or `COMPONENTS_REPO_PATH`) and rewrites
-   `catalogues.json` with the latest commit + checksum for
+   `catalogues.jsonl` with the latest commit + checksum for
-   `registry/components.std.json`.
-The JSONL file is regenerated alongside the
-   JSON pointer so both formats stay in sync.
+   `registry/components.std.jsonl`.

 2. **Validate**
    ```bash